EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 This is your typical PostgreSQL connection string.
-The only gotcha is that it needs to be specified under `ConnectionStrings` -> `VehicleQuotesContext` so that our call to `Configuration.GetConnectionString` can find it.
+The only gotcha is that it needs to be specified under the `ConnectionStrings` -> `VehicleQuotesContext` section so that our call to `Configuration.GetConnectionString` can find it.

 Now let's put the `EFCore.NamingConventions` package to good use and configure EF Core to use sake case when naming database objects.
 Add the following to the `ConfigureServices` method in `Startup.cs`: